 I'm not going to tell you about the temple or where it stood for reasons you'll soon understand.

-The priest was just a little older than myself, a graduate of a top American university He was so glad to have the opportunity to speak English that he invited me to have dinner with him.
+The priest was just a little older than myself, a graduate of a top American university He was so glad to have the opportunity to speak English, he invited me to have dinner with him.
 I ended up pouring out my life to him as he poured expensive sake into my cup.

 "Don't know what it is with me and women," I said.
 "I had a functional family.
 Normal brothers and sisters who grew up to sell real estate and drop kids.
 Mom and Pop loved each other intensely.
-So intensely that sometimes we kids felt embarrassed in front of our friends.
+So intensely, sometimes we kids felt embarrassed in front of our friends.
 I don't know what I want from women.
 I know what I can give.
 Loyalty.
 Honesty.
 Intelligent conversation.
 Good sex.
 I guess sex is more important to me than to most people."